shayonj/pg-osc/README.md

   -u, --username=USERNAME                      # Username for the Database -p, --port=N                                 # Port for the Database
                                                # Default: 5432
   -w, --password=PASSWORD                      # DEPRECATED: Password for the Database.
-Please pass PGPASSWORD environment variable instead
+Please pass PGPASSWORD environment variable instead.
   -v, [--verbose], [--no-verbose]              # Emit logs in debug mode -f, [--drop], [--no-drop]                    # Drop the original table in the end after the swap -k, [--kill-backends], [--no-kill-backends]  # Kill other competing queries/backends when trying to acquire lock for the shadow table creation and swap.
 It will wait for --wait-time-for-lock duration before killing backends and try upto 3 times.
   -w, [--wait-time-for-lock=N]                 # Time to wait before killing backends to acquire lock and/or retrying upto 3 times.
 It will kill backends if --kill-backends is true, otherwise try upto 3 times and exit if it cannot acquire a lock.
                                                # Default: 10
-  -c, [--copy-statement=COPY_STATEMENT]        # Takes a .sql file location where you can provide a custom query to be played (ex: backfills) when pg-osc copies data from the primary to the shadow table.
+  -c, [--copy-statement=COPY_STATEMENT]        # Takes a .sql file location where you can provide a custom query to be played (ex: backfills) when pgosc copies data from the primary to the shadow table.
 More examples in README.
+  -b, [--pull-batch-count=N]                   # Number of rows to be replayed on each iteration after copy.
+This can be tuned for faster catch up and swap.
+Best used with delta-count.
+                                               # Default: 1000
+  -e, [--delta-count=N]                        # Indicates how many rows should be remaining before a swap should be performed.
+This can be tuned for faster catch up and swap, especially on highly volume tables.
+Best used with pull-batch-count.
+                                               # Default: 20
 ```

 ```